clarkok/screeps-clarkok-bot/03-room-layout.md

 ![The Spawn Cluster](image/spawn-cluster.png)

-The spawn cluster contains all 3 spawns and most of those singleton structures available in RCL8 rooms, together with 12 extensions, with a container in the center act as the refill buffer.
+The spawn cluster contains all 3 spawns and most of those singleton structures available in RCL8 rooms, 12 extensions, and a container in the center act as the refill buffer.
 The spawn cluster is able to provide 1800 / 3300 energy at RCL7 / RCL8.
-So together with those extensions around sources, we can spawn most of non-combat creeps without the need of carrier refilling other extensions.
+With the help with those extensions placed around the source, we should be able to spawn most of non-combat creeps without drawing energy from other extensions.

-In the diagonal surrounding locations of that container, there sit 4 standing creeps.
+On the diagonal surrounding locations of the center container, there sit 4 move-less creeps.
 The one near terminal / factory and power spawn is the manager, and the others are fillers.
-The manager is responsive for balancing resources between the link / storage / terminal / factory and power spawn.
-It will also fill the center container.
-And the fillers will take energy from the container and fill spawns and extensions in the cluster.
+The manager is responsive for balancing resources between those singleton structures.
+And it will also fill the center container.
+While the fillers will take energy from that container and fill spawns and extensions in the cluster.

-The spawn cluster is rotatable.
-It will rotate to make sure the distance between the storage and the controller is minimized.
+The spawn cluster is rotated to make sure the distance between the storage and the controller is minimized at the given center point.

 ## Lab Cluster

 ![The Lab Cluster](image/lab-cluster.png)

 The lab cluster contains all the 10 labs, a nuker and an observer.
-We put the nuker in the lab cluster instead of the spawn cluster, because it only needs 3 energy/tick with trivial `G`.
-The rate is much smaller than exchanging resource between storage and terminal.
+We put the nuker in the lab cluster instead of the spawn cluster because it only needs 3 energy/tick with some trivial `G`.
+This rate is much smaller than the rate of exchanging resource between storage and terminal.
 The lab cluster is also rotated to make sure the top right corner in the image has shortest path to terminal.

-Also, we will ensure the two road wings in the lab cluster is not blocked by terrain walls or extensions / towers, with the help of the accessibility system below.
-So when boosting the squads, they can always go into the lab cluster from the top right entrance, and leave the cluster from either of the wings.
+Also, we will ensure the two road wings in the lab cluster is not blocked by terrain walls or non-walkable structures, with the help of the accessibility system below.
+So when creeps need to be boosted, they can always go into the lab cluster from the top right entrance, and leave the cluster from either of the wings without blocking each other.

 ## Roads and the Accessibility System

-The path finder used in the planner is a hand-made one using A\* algorithm.
-It is a bit slower than the game provided one, but it give us more flexibility.
-For example we can use float number as the cost, and we can use condition to finish the path searching instead of using some destination points / ranges.
+The path finder used in the planner is a hand-made one with A\* algorithm.
+It is slightly slower than the game provided one, but it give us more flexibility.
+For example we can use float number as the cost, and we can use conditions to finish the path searching instead of some destination points / ranges.

 In the room planner's path finding, we prefer those points (called road points) at `(x + 52 - y) % 4 == A || (x + y) % 4
-== B`, so the path can have higher probability following below pattern, where the constant `A` and `B` are chosen to make sure the road before the storage is at the cross point.
+== B`, so the path can have higher probability following below pattern, where the constant `A` and `B` are chosen to make sure the road before the storage is on one of the cross points.
 The reason we are doing this is, the roads placement is done before the extension placement, so we need to leave some space in advance.

 ```